Welcome to the Sons of The American Legion - Detachment of Vermont

 The Sons of the American Legion was organized in 1932 as an organization within the American Legion.
 The S.A.L. is made up of boys and men of all ages whose parents or grandparents served in the United States Military and became eligible for membership in the American Legion.
 Together members of the American Legion, the American Legion Auxiliary and the Sons of the American Legion make up what is known as the Legion Family.
 All three organizations place high importance on preserving our American traditions and values, improving the quality of life for our nation’s children, caring for veterans and their families, and perhaps most importantly, teaching the fundamentals of good citizenship.

-Dodge House Plays Key Role
+Dodge House Plays Key Role"Welcome to the Dodge House"

 The Dodge House, located at 95 Crescent Street in Rutland, Vermont, is a transitional housing project administered by the Veterans Assistance Office, Inc. (VAO).
 Since 1998, The Dodge House has been the first and only transitional housing program in Vermont that is specific to Veterans who are homeless.